 The market off of Las Ramblas in Barcelona

 About our apartment in Barcelona: It is a metro ride from anywhere in the city.
 More later!

 Flights:From our direction flights into Malaga, Spain come either through Madrid or London (and those through London may stop first at Faro—and airport taxes in England are outrageous).
-Since we will all fly from different starting points, we will designate a target date and time for arrival in Malaga.
-Our car rental begins at noon.
+Since we will all fly from different starting points, our target time of arrival at the Malaga airport is noon-1pm.
 If you wish to travel with me through the DFW airport I can give you my travel plans and we can fly together!
 Or, you might be able to connect with us in New York.
 These are things we can work out when we know who is coming from where!
-I’m hoping we have enough advance notice to find some really good flight deals out there and I’ll let you know when I see them.
-You can make your own arrangements on this as I know some are using frequent flyer points.
-We are also taking a small flight from Malaga to Barcelona for about $100.
+You will make your own arrangements on this as I know some are using frequent flyer points.
+We are also taking a small flight from Malaga to Barcelona for about $150.
 We have transport arranged at the airport to the apartment and also for a return.

 Rooming: My goal is for us each to have our own bed…even if we might have a roommate.
 There may be 2 people to a bedroom, but separate beds.